dwyl/learn-environment-variables/README.md

 }
 ```
 This is a list of all the variables defined in your environment,
-in this case we are running `printenv`
+in this case we are running `printenv` on a Mac using the "Terminal" app,
+if you are on Linux/Unix using Bash/etc.
+you will see something slightly different.

 #### Log the list of environment variables available to node.js in `process.env`